-There can be no assurance that VP-102 for the treatment of molluscum, external genital warts and/or common warts, if approved for sale in the United States or in other countries, will be considered medically reasonable and necessary, that they will be considered cost-effective by third-party payors, that coverage or an adequate level of reimbursement will be available, or that reimbursement policies and practices in the United States and in foreign countries where our products are sold will not adversely affect our ability to sell our product candidates profitably, if they are approved for sale.
+There can be no assurance that YCANTH (VP-102) for the treatment of molluscum contagiosum, or our product candidates, if approved for sale in the United States or in other countries, will receive coverage or an adequate level of reimbursement will be available, or that reimbursement policies and practices in the United States and in foreign countries where our products are sold will not adversely affect our ability to sell our product candidates profitably, if they are approved for sale.

-The market for VP-102 and any other product candidates may not be as large as we expect.
+The market for YCANTH (VP-102) for the treatment of molluscum contagiosum and our product candidates may not be as large as we expect.

-Our lead indications for VP-102 are for molluscum, external genital warts and common warts, each of which are skin diseases that are currently undertreated with no standard of care.
-If VP-102 is approved for any of these indications, individuals may continue to decline treatment for molluscum, external genital warts and/or common warts as, if left untreated, these skin diseases will eventually be resolved by the body's immune system.
+Molluscum contagiosum and common warts are skin diseases that are currently undertreated with no standard of care.
+Even with approval of YCANTH (VP-102) for the treatment of molluscum contagiosum and potential approval of any other product candidates, individuals may continue to decline treatment for molluscum contagiosum and common warts as, if left untreated, these skin diseases will eventually be resolved by the body's immune system.

-In addition, our estimates of the potential market opportunity for VP-102 and any other product candidates include several key assumptions based on our industry knowledge, industry publications, third-party research reports and surveys of dermatologists commissioned by us.
-These assumptions include the prevalence of molluscum, external genital warts, common warts and other skin diseases as well as the estimated reimbursement levels for VP-102, if approved.
+In addition, our estimates of the potential market opportunity for YCANTH (VP-102) for the treatment of molluscum contagiosum and our product candidates include several key assumptions based on our industry knowledge, industry publications, third-party research reports and surveys of dermatologists commissioned by us.
+These assumptions include the prevalence of molluscum contagiosum, common warts and other skin diseases as well as the estimated reimbursement levels for YCANTH (VP-102) for the treatment of molluscum contagiosum and our product candidates, as applicable.
 However, there can be no assurance that any of these assumptions are, or will remain, accurate.
-Furthermore, even if our estimates relating to the prevalence of molluscum, external genital warts, common warts and other skin diseases as well as the estimated reimbursement levels for VP-102, if approved, are accurate, the degree of market acceptance by the medical community and those infected by such skin diseases following regulatory approval, if any, could impact our assumptions and reduce the market size for VP-102 in molluscum, external genital warts, common warts or any other indication.
-For example, if VP-102 is approved for molluscum, external genital warts or common warts, there can be no assurance that the medical community will prescribe VP-102 for patients over current forms of available alternative therapies.
+Furthermore, even if our estimates relating to the prevalence of molluscum contagiosum, common warts and other skin diseases as well as the estimated reimbursement levels for YCANTH (VP-102) for the treatment of molluscum contagiosum or our product candidates, as applicable, are accurate, the degree of market acceptance by the medical community and those infected by such skin diseases following regulatory approval could impact our assumptions and reduce the market size for YCANTH (VP-102) for the treatment of molluscum contagiosum and our product candidates, if approved.
 Furthermore, the market research study we commissioned surveying payor organizations has no bearing on the payors, and any assumptions or interpretations based on the results of this study, may ultimately be inaccurate.
-If the actual market for VP-102 in molluscum, external genital warts, common warts or any other indication we may pursue for VP-102 or for any other product candidate we may develop is smaller than we expect, our revenues, if any, may be limited and it may be more difficult for us to achieve or maintain profitability.
+If the actual markets for YCANTH (VP-102) for the treatment of molluscum contagiosum or, if approved, our product candidates are smaller than we expect, our revenues, if any, may be limited and it may be more difficult for us to achieve or maintain profitability.